NewStrangeWorlds/BeAR/README.md

 # Overview #
 BeAR is an open source model that can perform atmospheric retrieval of brown dwarf and exoplanet spectra.
 It is based on the previous retrieval code HELIOS-r2 that has been introduced and described in Kitzmann et al. (2020).

 BeAR uses a Bayesian statistics approach by employing a nested sampling method to generate posterior distributions and calculate the Bayesian evidence.
 The nested sampling itself is done by the Multinest library (https://github.com/farhanferoz/MultiNest).
 The computationally most demanding parts of the model have been written in NVIDIA's CUDA language for an increase in computational speed.
-Helios-r2 can work on both, pure CPU as well as hybrid CPU/GPU setups.
+BeAR can work on both, pure CPU as well as hybrid CPU/GPU setups.
 Running it purely on a CPU is not recommended, though, as the runtimes can be  by a factor of 10 or 100 longer compared to running it on a GPU.

 Successful applications include retrieval of brown dwarf emission spectra (Kitzmann et al. 2020) and secondary eclipse measurements of exoplanets (Bourrier et al. 2020).